-Semolina pudding with caramel sauce is one of the old traditional Chilean desserts that our mothers cooked when they had fresh milk and needed to use it before it spoiled.
+Semolina pudding with caramel sauce is one of the old traditional Chilean desserts our mothers cooked when they had fresh milk and needed to use it before it spoiled.
 It is an everyday dessert that is simple in its preparation and taste.
-My mom cut an apple into very thin slices and put them in the mold before coating it with the caramel, making the dessert very tasty.
+My mom cut an apple into very thin slices and put them in the mold before coating it with caramel, making the dessert very tasty.

 Tips for a delicious semolina pudding: